-EMSP 2120 - Applications of Pathophysiology for Paramedics (3 credit hours, 2250 minutes) (Prerequisite: Program admission)
+EMSP 2120 - Applications of Pathophysiology for Paramedics (3 credit hours, 2250 minutes)

 This course expands the concepts of pathophysiology as it correlates to disease processes.
 This course will enable the student to apply the general concepts of pathophysiology to the assessment and management of patients in the emergency setting.
 Topics include: Pathophysiology.